omeid/go-resources/README.md

 Now your resources should be embeded with your program!

+### Optimization
+Generating resources result in a very high number of lines of code, 1mb of resources result about 5mb of code at over 87 thousand lines of code, _don't worry, the size of data stored in your binary is exactly same as the resources (eg. 1mb of resources only increases your binary size by 1mb_, compiling this many lines of code takes time and slows down the compiler.
+To avoid recompiling the resources everyi time and leverage the `go build` cache, generate your resources into a standalone package and then import it, this will allow for faster iteration as you don't have to wait for the resources to be compiled with every change.

+### Go Generate
+There is a few reasons to avoid resource embeding in Go generate, first Go Generate is for generating Go source code from your code, generally the resources you want to embed aren't effected by the Go source directly and as such generating resources are out of the scope of Go Generate.
+Second, You're unnecessarily slowing down code iterations by blocking `go generate` for resource generation.

+But if you must use, put the `//go:generate resources` followed by the usual flags on the command-line somewhere in your Go files.

 ### Contributing
 Please consider opening an issue first, or just send a pull request. :)